Xelphonential/TUXCOIN-translations/README.md

 # TUXCOIN-translations
-Here, people from all over the world translate tuxcoin
+Here, people from all over the world translate related to tuxcoin!